craigspaeth/ezel-routers-example/README.md

 In this example there are two apps.
 A [commit](https://github.com/craigspaeth/ezel-routers-example/tree/master/apps/commit) app that shows the detail page of a single Github commit, and a [commits](https://github.com/craigspaeth/ezel-routers-example/tree/master/apps/commits) app that shows the list of commits for an Artsy Github repository.
 Each page is rendered on the server via the route handler in their respective [`index.js`](https://github.com/craigspaeth/ezel-routers-example/blob/master/apps/commits/index.js#L13) files.
 The [layout component](https://github.com/craigspaeth/ezel-routers-example/tree/master/components/layout) is a component that both apps use containing a layout template, some general styles, and a [`client.js`](https://github.com/craigspaeth/ezel-routers-example/blob/master/components/layout/client.js) file.

-In the layout's `client.js` file we are [instantiating each app's client-side](https://github.com/craigspaeth/ezel-routers-example/blob/master/components/layout/client.js#L12) Backbone router and hijacking links to use push-state instead of page refreshes.
-These routers do the rendering on the client-side and can be found in each app's [`client.js`](https://github.com/craigspaeth/ezel-routers-example/blob/master/apps/commits/client.js#L34) [files](https://github.com/craigspaeth/ezel-routers-example/blob/master/apps/commit/client.js#L14).
+In the layout's `client.js` file we are [instantiating each app's client-side Backbone router](https://github.com/craigspaeth/ezel-routers-example/blob/master/components/layout/client.js#L12), and hijacking links to use push-state instead of page refreshes.
+These routers do the rendering on the client-side and can be found in each app's `client.js` files [here](https://github.com/craigspaeth/ezel-routers-example/blob/master/apps/commits/client.js#L34) and [here](https://github.com/craigspaeth/ezel-routers-example/blob/master/apps/commit/client.js#L14).
 This turns the experience into a single page application at this point by gluing together each app through their Backbone routers.

 ## Caveats